Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 After you get through the first week, you will probably still be sore and uncomfortable but should be able to manage your discomfort with over-the-counter medications.
 You need to continue walking and building up to longer walks as time progresses, gaining strength and stamina every week until you feel normal again.

 You will be following your surgery aftercare plan and increasing activity and exercise according to the plan.
-This goes for your diet as well, you will be working your way from liquids to solid foods over the first 3 months after surgery.
-Strenuous activity should be avoided for at least three weeks and possibly up to six weeks depending on the type of surgery you had.
+The transition from liquids to solids over 3 months post-op.
+Avoid strenuous activity for 3 to 6 weeks, depending on the surgery type.

 Gastric Bypass Recovery Time off Work